-The objective of teaching Yoga and rehabilitation subject to postgraduate students is to provide them with knowledge about the principles of Integrative medicine such as Ayurveda and Naturopathy that are compatible to Yoga therapy.
-The study of basics of AYUSH system in the MSc curriculum aims in making the best yoga therapists with the confidence in the application of preventive and curative power of Yoga Therapy.
-By making use of non-invasive, lesser/ nil side effects, well prognosis and most economical treatments of AYUSH compared with the surgical and drug therapy approaches which is inappropriate in many of the NCDs
+Sr. No. At the end of semester, student will be able: CO 1 To understand concept of Ayurveda and role of Doshas, Dhatus, Malas and Agni.
+CO2 To explain the concept of health, disease, ritucharya, dincharya and treatment of disease through Ayurvedic system.
+CO3 To describe the principles of Integrative medicine such as Ayurveda, Naturopathy, Unani, Siddhas, Homeopathy etc, that are compatible to Yoga therapy.
+CO4 To become the best Yoga therapists with the confidence in the application of preventive and curative power of Yoga Therapy.
+CO4 To make use of non-invasive, lesser/ nil side effects, well prognosis and most economical treatments of AYUSH compared with the surgical and drug therapy approaches which is inappropriate in many of the NCDs.